 COACHE Faculty Survey

-Since then, the AdvanceRIT team, the COACHE Taskforce and the RIT Administration have been reviewing and presenting the data across campus.
-Interactive discussions with deans, chairs and directors, associate deans, and the Academic Senate have been underway.
-College-level data is also being shared with individual colleges at scheduled meetings.
-AdvanceRIT and Faculty Associates are currently analyzing the data, specifically focusing on subpopulations (hearing status, gender, and ethnicity).
-A follow on survey was conducted in 2016-2017.
+Since then, the AdvanceRIT team, the COACHE Taskforce and the RIT Administration has continued to analyze, review, discuss, and present the data across campus.
+Data-informed discussions with deans, chairs and directors, associate deans, and the Academic Senate have occurred.
+College-level data is shared with individual colleges.
+AdvanceRIT analyzes the data, specifically focusing on subpopulations (hearing status, gender, and race).
+Surveys are conducted triennially (2013, 2016, 2019, etc.).

 2016 COACHE Survey Results